- How long have you been at the Maxwell School?

-Describe how you use technology for your job.
+- Describe how you use technology in your research and/or teaching.

-What new technologies are you interested in using either at work, or for your personal use?
+- What new technologies are you interested in using either in your teaching or for your personal use?